 I’ve found that nothing drives home the extreme good fortune of living in this country so much as simply travelling by road across it.
 There I was, thinking about water shortages and the geopolitical ramifications of widespread drought in the world’s hotspots, as we drove along the banks of a veritable inland sea of fresh water, for all its hugeness merely a lesser member of a set of five such fresh water seas that provide this part of the world with a unique abundance of the planet’s most precious resource.
 Almost 5,500 cubic miles of the stuff, 21% of the world’s surface fresh water, ours on top of huge additional sources in a country chock full of rivers and lakes, some, like Lake Winnipeg, essentially Great Lakes in their own right.

-Hour after hour we drove past hundreds of miles of rich, green, arable land, planted to the horizon with flourishing, obviously well irrigated crops – I realized, feeling a little silly, that I couldn’t even tell what they were, exactly, being not yet packaged and labelled in my local Loblaws.
+Hour after hour we drove past hundreds upon hundreds of miles of rich, green, arable land, planted to the horizon with flourishing, obviously well-irrigated crops – I realized, feeling a little silly, that I couldn’t even tell what they were, exactly, being not yet packaged and labelled in my local Loblaws.
 All along the way, we kept crossing over rivers great and small, and driving past sizeable lakes, fresh water in incredible quantities, until we reached the St. Lawrence, a fantastic thing to contemplate if you take a step back and really think about it.
 I looked it up: the section of the river that flows past Cornwall is moving about 220,000 cubic feet of water per second.
 It’s never much less than 80 feet deep, and at its deepest sections it’s over a thousand feet to the bottom.
 The width of it, as you cross over the bridge at Quebec City, is almost surreal:

 A word like “river” hardly seems to do it justice.